SeldonIO/seldon-core/docs-gb/scaling/autoscaling.md

 ---
-description: Learn how to configure automatic scaling for Models in Seldon Core 2
+description: Learn how to configure autoscaling for Models and Servers
 ---

-# Model autoscaling
+# Autoscaling Models

 In order to set up autoscaling, users should first identify which metric they would want to scale their models on.
 Seldon Core provides an out-of-the-box approach to autoscaling models based on **Inference Lag** (described below), or supports more custom scaling logic based on HPA, (or [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/)), whereby you can use custom metrics to automatically scale Kubernetes resources.
+This page will go through the

 ## Autoscaling Models based on Inference Lag